logicjoker/Basic-Termux-Command/README.md

 # Basic-Termux-Command
-All Command of Termux Beginner
+all command of termux beginner
 *****
 Donation
 <br>